+See for example, Sections 7.10, 7.11, 7.12 and 10.10 of "Credibility With Shifting Risk Parameters, Risk Heterogeneity, and Parameter Uncertainty," by Howard C. Mahler.
+PCAS 1998, not on the syllabus.
 See also the 9th and 10th pages of "Workers' Compensation Classification Credibilities", by Howard C. Mahler, Fall 1999 CAS Forum.

-29 See Table 19 in Mahler.
+&lt;sup>29 See Table 19 in Mahler.
 The slower the rate of shifting parameters, the longer it takes to reach such a point of diminishing returns.

-30 See Table 19 in Mahler.
+&lt;sup>30 See Table 19 in Mahler.
 The slower the rate of shifting parameters, the longer it takes to reach a point where one should stop adding older years.